zheminzhou/SPARSE/README.md

     curl -o refseq_20180519.tar.gz http://enterobase.warwick.ac.uk/sparse/refseq_20180519.tar.gz
     tar -vxzf refseq_20180519.tar.gz
    ```

-   This pre-compiled database contains four default mapping databases, which can be specified in the next step: representative, subpopulation, Virus, Eukaryota.
+   This pre-compiled database is about 350GB and contains four default mapping databases, which can be specified in the next step: representative, subpopulation, Virus, Eukaryota.

    To update the database or build a costum database, please refer to the full documentation.